enso-org/enso/docs/semantics/numbers.md

 Any arithmetic operation where at least one of the operands is a decimal will result in a decimal result.

-Moreover, the default division operator `/` is implemented as mathematical division and always returns a decimal.
+Moreover, the default division operator `/` is implemented as floating-point division and always returns a decimal.
 If the desired behavior is integral division instead, the `Integer.div` method implements it.

+Another operator worth noting is the exponentiation operator (`^`).
+It will always result in a decimal whenever either operand is decimal or the exponent is negative.
+It will also return a float result when the exponent is outside the 64-bit integer range.

 There is a `Number.to_decimal` method, that allows converting any number to a decimal.
 This is useful in certain high-performance and polyglot applications.